Application to the MAS programme

 You can defer admission by one semester only (and only to the following semester).
 You have to re-apply for the following semester in the announced period and email the registrar's office to let them know that you were previously admitted and have uploaded the new application for the following semester.

 Q: How do I get a letter indicating the cost of living for my bank loan?

-The living expense per month for college students in Germany will be about Euro 700-800.
+Such a letter is included in the messages sent via the Apollo portal.
 It includes housing rent (student dormitory), meals, medical insurance, registration fee, transportation, books, stationary, living articles and others.
-This sum does not include the fees which are around 265.40 Euros per semester.
-You may also wish to use the link of the Deutsches Studentenwerk: <http://www.internationale-studierende.de/en/prepare_your_studies/financing/costs_of_living> which lists the average cost at 725 Euros/month.
+This sum does not include the fees which are around 300 Euros per semester.

 Q: In my rejection letter, it stated that I did not get a place for the internship.
 What is the reason for this?

 If the number of qualified students exceeds the available number of internship seats for a given semester, it may be necessary to reject applicants.
 If you are still interested, you may re-apply for the following semester.
 However, a place is still not guaranteed.

 Questions about the university

 Q: Are there German courses at the university that I can attend?

 Yes, the university offers free German language courses to all enrolled students.
 Classes at several levels are provided each semester.
 Once admitted, you will be asked if you wish to participate in the classes and what your current level of German is.

 Q: Are there any scholarships available to assist students?